Needless to say, this is my provisional review of The Last Jedi. And yeah, it’s probably going to get ugly at times.

 The saddest thing for me, coming out of this film, was the sense – that I’ve never had before – that, like Luke in this film, I might be losing my attachment to what’s going on in Star Wars.
 As in, it may continue under the name ‘Star Wars’, but that my own connection to it or sense of interest will continue to diminish in all but an academic sense; meaning that I’m just not that invested in the fates or fortunes of these remaining characters or stories.

-As for The Last Jedi, it may age better than it currently feels.
+The Last Jedi may age better than it currently feels.
 We may simply need time to process it, get to grips with it better, understand it more and perhaps even come to love it, even with its flaws.
 Star Wars has often been that way: I adore The Phantom Menace, but I don’t pretend for a moment that that film doesn’t have problems and misjudgements in it.

 And I do think Rian Johnson did some really good stuff here.
-Whatever we might think of all the missteps (including probably the whole Luke force-projection finale), that shot of Luke looking out and seeing the Tatooine suns was a stunning, beautiful tone-poem that resonates with everything that has ever constituted the heart and soul of this mythology.
+Whatever we might think of all the missteps, that shot of Luke looking out and seeing the Tatooine suns was a stunning, beautiful tone-poem that resonates with everything that has ever constituted the heart and soul of this mythology.
+And there’s something about that whole Force Projection finale that feels profound and beautifully esoteric.

 One thing Star Wars movies always do – and which The Last Jedi most definitely does – is inspire debate and division, raise questions and get people talking.
 Well, we’re going to be talking about or arguing about this film for years to come – so Rian Johnson has, in a sense, made the quintessential Star Wars movie.